 Follow your cardiologist’s advice when it comes to sports, exercise, or other physically demanding activities.

-Surgery is recommended for individuals who have moderate to severe symptoms.
+Surgical intervention is considered in patients with significant symptoms, progressive right ventricular enlargement or dysfunction, cyanosis, or recurrent arrhythmias, even if symptoms are moderate.
 The two main surgical approaches are tricuspid valve repair or replacement.
 The choice depends on the specific anatomy of the valve.
 In this regard, some of the common surgical interventions are:

 Surgeons prefer to repair tricuspid valves when there is sufficient healthy valve tissue.
 It is the preferred option because it utilises the patient's tissue.
 This results in better outcomes over the long term, fewer complications, and the elimination of the need for blood-thinning medications.